Rail Pass in hand on train platform Photo by 戸山 神奈 on Unsplash

 Why I Left Tokyo for a Day

 Some mornings in Tokyo, I wake up and feel like I need a different kind of energy.
-Don't get me wrong — I love this city.
-After living here for eight years, I know which train car gets me closest to the exit, where to find the best coffee at 6 AM, and how to navigate Shibuya crossing without breaking a sweat.
+Don't get me wrong - I love this city.
+After living here for eight years, I know which train car gets me closest to the exit, where to find the best coffee at 6 am, and how to navigate Shibuya crossing without breaking a sweat.
 But sometimes, that familiarity becomes a comfortable cage.

 The decision usually hits me around Thursday afternoon.
 I'll be walking through Shinjuku, dodging the usual crowds, when I suddenly crave takoyaki that wasn't made for tourists.
-Real takoyaki, from a guy who's been doing it for thirty years and doesn't speak English.
+Authentic takoyaki, from a guy who's been doing it for thirty years and doesn't speak English.
 That's when I know it's time to escape south.

 The Shinkansen: My Bullet Train Ritual

-I always catch the 7:06 AM Hikari bullet train from Tokyo Station.
-Not because it's the fastest option — the Nozomi is quicker — but because the Hikari has this sweet spot between efficiency and contemplation.
+I always catch the 7:06 am Hikari bullet train from Tokyo Station.
+Not because it's the fastest option - the Nozomi is quicker - but because the Hikari has this sweet spot between efficiency and contemplation.
 Plus, if you're using a Japan Rail Pass, the Nozomi isn't covered anyway.

 On clear days, Mount Fuji appears around Kozu, and even after all these trips, I still look up from my phone.
 There's something about seeing Fuji that makes the whole adventure feel official.
 Like I'm really leaving Tokyo behind, not just changing neighborhoods.